cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/lambda-chat-api.md

     },
     {
       "role": "user",
-      "content": "Who won the world series in 2020?"
+      "content": "What is machine learning?"
     }
   ]
 }